asciimo/trilogy/oop.md

 ![Robot class in the JavaScript console](img/1_robot_class_in_console.png)

-This is how the JavaScript interpreter in Firefox displays an class in memory.
+This is how the JavaScript interpreter in Firefox displays a class in memory.
 We can expand the arrows to drill down into the `Robot` "function," (JavaScript represents classes as functions, which we'll talk about in a moment), and we will quickly descend into a puzzling JavaScript rabbit hole.
 Let's not do that